ValentinPhB/QA-Tests-Debugs-GUDLFT-P11/README.md

 ## 3. Setup for Unix

 __Original data is unusable.
-Competition's dates are passed so you can't book places. tests/unit_test/conftest.py client(s) fixtures mock data to fix this.__
+Competition's dates are passed so you can't book places if the application works correctly. tests/unit_test/conftest.py "client(s)" fixtures mock data to fix this.__
-__That's why this README.md dont show you how to test this application from browser.__
+__That's why this README.md don't show you how to test this application from browser with flask.__

 Only first-time use :
 After downloading QA-Tests-Debugs-GUDLFT-P11.main from Github, extract it to a location of your choice (exemple : "PATH").